8 Surprising Health Benefits of Hemp Tea

-- Hemp and Goji Berry Tea: When it comes to finding the tastiest and most health-beneficial ingredients around, you’d be hard-pressed to find a better brew than this one.
-Goji Berries, in particular, might protect the retina from the ganglion cells responsible for glaucoma.
-They taste great, too, complementing Hemp perfectly.
+- Hemp and Goji Berry Tea: When it comes to finding the tastiest and most health-beneficial ingredients around, you’d be hard-pressed to find a better brew than this one, and it tastes great too.

 Time needed: 10 minutes.

-Once you’ve decided which blend to buy, it then becomes a question of “how to make Hemp Tea”.
+Once you’ve decided which blend to buy, it then becomes a question of how to actually brew hemp tea.